Young Adults, Why Aren’t You Saving Enough Money? (Updated)

 You don’t have to make it through weeks without repeating your outfit, and chances are you can still make it in life with a limited wardrobe.

 Set a limit to either the number of new pieces of clothing you can buy, or a budget.
-And when you do shop, make sure you use a credit card that gives you a cash rebate or rewards points, such as the Citibank Rewards Credit Card that allows you to earn 10X rewards at the same time when you shop.
+And when you do shop, make sure you use a credit card with unlimited cash back and exclusive rewards at the same time.
 Also, tell your friends about your issue and do spot checks on each other.
 There’s a good chance that you have a friend that needs some help too.

 We get it that you’ve worked hard and don’t see anything wrong with the occasional drinks and fancy meal.
 But making this a weekly habit (or even more) can easily mean hundreds of dollars going down the drain.